Sketching Techniques For Beginners

 If you hold it in its upright position in a tripod grip, it will allow the most accurate shading with the tip.
 This grip enables your thumb and fingers control the pencil and for fine work, you can rest your hand on the paper sheet.
 Resting your hand on a spare paper sheet helps avoid your sketch getting smudged that occurs due to skin oils and sweat.

 Extended Tripod Grip

-This way is same as the basic tripod grip, just the location of the hold changes, this time being on the upper side of the pencil.
-It is an easy way of sketching, especially for amateurs as it allows more liberty.
+This way is same as the basic tripod grip, just the location of the hold changes, on the upper side of the pencil.
+It's an easy way of sketching, especially for amateurs as it allows more liberty.